JohansenJ584/Town_Out_West/README.md

 * Equipment

-  * Allowing players to equip new armor and weapons' that will asset them in game play.
+  * Allows players to equip new armor and weapons' that will asset them in game play.

   * Switching animation between sword bow and resource equipment.